NCAR/PyCECT/README_pyEnsSum.rst

 	   metadata of intel_summary.nc):
 	    --tag cesm1_3_beta11

-           We can exclude some variables from the analysis by specifying them in a json file:
+           We can exclude or include some variables from the analysis by specifying them in a json file:
             --jsonfile ens_excluded_varlist.json
+            or --jsonfile included_varlist.json

            To generate only global_mean and related PCA loadings (i.e., exclude RMSZ and max-error calculations.
 This speeds up the calculation and is useful for large ensemble sizes if RMSZ info is not needed.):